wix-incubator/wix-cli-docs/guides/start/platform_overview.md

 ![Dashboard toast](../../media/dashboard_toast.png)

-### Dashboard SDK
+### Wix Dashboard React SDK

-When building dashboard pages, you can use the [Dashboard SDK](https://dev.wix.com/docs/client/api-reference/dashboard-sdk/intro) to interact with the dashboard from your app.
+When building dashboard pages, you can use the [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard-react/introduction) to interact with the dashboard from your app.

 You can use the SDK to: